 Smoking is a leading cause of preventable deaths.
 An effective and safe smoking cessation agent can drastically reduce this loss.
 Currently available anti-smoking drugs have limited efficacy and high relapse rates.
 This is why we are conducting an investigation to find more effective agents.

-Research is underway to develop an enantioselective method for the synthesis of compounds that will have the required structural features that can allow them to bind to the a4b2 receptors.
+Research is underway to develop an enantioselective method for the synthesis of compounds with the required structural features to bind to the a4b2 receptors.
 These receptors are considered to be responsible for nicotine addiction.

 Electrosynthesis

-Electrosynthetic methods tend to be clean, versatile and atom economical.
-We are initiating projects that will allow regioselective funcationalization of heterocycles via electrosynthesis.
+Electrosynthetic methods tend to be clean, versatile, and atom-economical.
+We are initiating projects to enable regioselective functionalization of heterocycles via electrosynthesis.

 Diels-Alder reactions between electronically mismatched partners